 For most of us this isn’t an issue, but if you’re trying to squeeze a rechargeable 9v battery into a tight-space, like an acoustic-electric guitar or a compact smoke detector, try the Energizer NiMH rechargeable 9v.
 While the battery capacity is just 175mAh – a fraction of most Li-ion models’ 600mAh – its dimensions are also much smaller, so it’ll fit in smaller battery compartments.

-Going back to the Bonai batteries, there’s really nothing crazy here, as they’re just a good quality, rechargeable battery.
+Going back to the Bonai batteries, there’s nothing crazy here, they’re just good quality, rechargeable batteries.
 Use them in your smoke alarms, acoustic-electric guitar, remote control cars, or anywhere else you need a 9v battery.
-You really can’t go wrong and Bonai makes a handful of chargers and other rechargeable batteries to go along with them.
+Bonai makes a handful of chargers and other rechargeable batteries to go along with them.

-If you’re turned off to the Bonai batteries, EBL’s 4-pack of 9 volt batteries is very similar.
-For the same price you get four 600mAh Li-ion batteries with a 1200 life cycle.
+If the Bonai batteries aren’t quite what you want, EBL’s 4-pack of 9-volt batteries is very similar.
+For the same price, you get four 600mAh Li-ion batteries with a 1200 life cycle.
 But while the EBLs have a greater number of reviews, there are more customer complaints around longevity and battery life than with the BONAIs, so they don’t make our top pick.